void-linux/void-packages/README.md

     XBPS_DISTCC=yes
     XBPS_DISTCC_HOSTS="192.168.2.101 192.168.2.102"

-### Cross building packages for a target architecture
+### Cross compiling packages for a target architecture

 Currently `xbps-src` can cross build packages for some target architectures with a cross compiler.
 The supported target list is the following: